petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 ### Gathering Information to Connect SugarCRM with Liferay

-Gather the information Liferay needs to retrieve an access token and connect to your SugarCRM instance using an OAuth password grant:
+Gather the information Liferay requires to retrieve an access token and connect to your SugarCRM instance using an OAuth password grant:

 * The URL to your instance's [root API endpoint](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/#How_to_Access_the_REST_Service)
 * The URL to the endpoint for retrieving the [OAuth token](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/#Authentication)